racemap/elevation-service/README.md

-# elevation-service
+# Elevation service

 [![CircleCI](https://circleci.com/gh/normanrz/elevation-service.svg?style=svg)](https://circleci.com/gh/normanrz/elevation-service)

-Elevation service that works with the [Terrain data provided on Amazon AWS S3](https://registry.opendata.aws/terrain-tiles/).
-You can either pre-download the data on your server (ca. 200 GB) or access directly on S3 (for minimal latency from `us-east-1` region).
+Elevation service that works with the [terrain data provided by Mapzen and Amazon AWS S3](https://registry.opendata.aws/terrain-tiles/).
+You can either pre-download the entire data on your server (ca. 200 GB) or access directly on S3 (for minimal latency from `us-east-1` region).

+Try it out with our hosted service: https://elevation.racemap.com/api

 Inspired by: